BritishPersonNO193729381/Mr.Penguino-Documentation.Web-Code/docs/TheBasics.md

 Now, I _did_ have the opportunity to make another option to choose different measurements of time.
 However, I feel like it would make using the command ALOT more easier for most users if there is just one measurement rather than 3 or 4.

+### /translate

+This slash command is able to translate to AND from International Morse Code freely using a new type of option.
+This new option (instead of letting you write anything inside of it) gives the users two options INSIDE of that option.
+This isnt too complicated though.
+So, I have faith in you that you will be able to figure it out ^^

+Speaking of options, here they are:

+- Mode; This is the option that gives you the option wether or not to choose to translate to morse code OR from morse code.

+- text; This is where you either put your message you want to translate OR morse code to translate to plain english/latin

+This command can be useful for anyone trying to bypass automod features within the bot, saying bad things in secret OR if you are just plain curious!
+The command was also designed mainly to be as basic as it can be so that most users dont find it too much of a struggle to use.
+So, sadly, the command will only push out english translations or any other language that can be spelt out using the standard english alphabet.

 ## Log Commands

 ### /setlog